Santos Casani: World War II and postwar years

 During the Second World War, Casani rejoined military service, this time with the Royal Army Service Corps.
 At first he organised dances and recreational events in Britain and then in 1945-6 he was stationed in India and Southeast Asia, where he was responsible for organizing recreational events for British troops.
 He introduced a popular troupe called the "Butlin Ballet," promoting troop morale through dance.
 By the end of the war, he had achieved the rank of lieutenant colonel.

 After the war, Casani returned to Britain and was involved in postwar rehabilitation programs.
 He worked briefly for Butlin's holiday camps and produced reports recommending leisure infrastructure modeled on military recreation.
 However, he struggled financially and declared bankruptcy a second time in late 1951.

 Personal life

 Identity and citizenship

 Casani gave inconsistent personal accounts of the date and location of his birth throughout his life.
-Despite his Russian-Jewish origins, he insisted he was born in South Africa, but this was denied by the South African authorities.
+Despite his Russian-Jewish origins, he insisted he was born in Krugersdorp, South Africa, but this was denied by the South African authorities.
 During his application for British naturalization in the 1940s, the Home Office investigated these inconsistencies.
 Ultimately, he was granted citizenship in 1950, although his official documents omitted his place of birth.